 Things to Do in Fort Walton Beach

-Have a fun-filled weekend with the kids playing putt-putt at Goofy Golf, or practice your backswing at the quiet Fort Walton Beach Golf Club.
-Swim with dolphins, shake flippers with a seal, or wiggle your tail feather with penguins at Gulfarium Marine Adventure Park.
-Head over to the Okaloosa Island Fishing Pier to catch a large tuna or see the beautiful Florida sunset.
-Experiment with robots, learn the science behind weather, and play games on an interactive floor at Emerald Coast Science Center.
+Have a fun-filled weekend with the kids playing putt-putt at Goofy Golf, or hit the links for a quick round at the Fort Walton Beach Golf Club.
+Swim with dolphins, shake flippers with a seal, or dance with penguins at Gulfarium Marine Adventure Park.
+Head over to the Island Pier to catch a large tuna or see the beautiful Florida sunset on Okaloosa Island.
+Experiment with robots, learn about meteorology and play games on the interactive floor of Emerald Coast Science Center.
 Take your dog for a walk on the trail or round up some friends for disc golf at Ferry Park.
-Experience Gulf-to-table dishes like steamed crab legs and blackened crawfish at The Shack or freshly-shucked oysters and poboys at AJ’s Oyster Shanty.
+Experience Gulf-to-table dishes like Steamed Crab Legs and Blackened Crawfish at The Shack.
+Chow down on Raw Oysters, Crab Cakes, and Seafood Po’Boys at AJ’s Oyster Shanty.
 Sample some of the hottest sauces in the world on your enchiladas or tacos at Tijuana Flats, or satisfy your sweet tooth with delicious chocolate gelato at Pino Gelato.

 - Home Price: $109,300 median purchase price; $890 median monthly rent

-- Crime Rate: Safer than 21% of cities in the U.S.
+- Crime Rate: Safer than 39% of Florida cities

 - Unemployment Rate: 5.2%